 The measurement is performed under a deformation of 3% of the initial diameter.
 The result of the measurement is the initial ring stiffness, which is the force per unit of radial deformation and per unit of length of the pipe.
 In the SI system, the ring stiffness is usually indicated in kN/m²; in the American inch/pound system it is typically indicated as lbf/in².
 Ring stiffness is used to classify pipes in the SN classes.
 An SN 8 pipe has a minimum ring stiffness of 8 kN/m² in the nominal diameter range from DN100 to DN800.

-Ring flexibility describes the ability of a pipe to withstand deformation without structural damage.
+The ring flexibility describes the ability of a pipe to withstand deformation without undergoing structural damage.
 The measurement is performed in the same test arrangement as for ring stiffness.
-According to ISO 13968 the test is run until the pipe fails or until deformation of 30% of the outer diameter of the pipe is reached.
-The test results of the test are maximum values of force and deformation, or force and deformation values, in which a damage criterion defined in the standard, occurs for the first time.
+According to ISO 13968, the test is run until the pipe fails or until deformation of 30% of the outer diameter of the pipe is reached.
+The results of the test are maximum values of force and deformation, or force and deformation values in which a damage criterion defined in the standard occurs for the first time.

 The test frame can be equipped with two test areas.
 For example, the upper test area accommodates tensile tests on dumbbell specimens and the lower test area accommodates compression tests to determine ring stiffness or ring flexibility.A load frame with two test areas is user-friendly because there is no need to change test fixtures.

 The testXpert III Standard Test Programs control the test sequence making testing is easy and reliable.
 All important test results are already preprogrammed and automatically calculated.